azukaar/Cosmos-Docs/src/content/docs/guides/other-setups.md

 * Sources are available, and you can check the code yourself.

-* While it is NOT a security issue, it still mean that any vulnerabilities would have greater importance.
+* While it is NOT a security issue, it still means that any vulnerabilities would have greater importance.
 This is why as an actively maintained project, any vulnerabilities discovered would be patched right away.

 **While it's impossible to claim absolute zero risk, the security benefits of running Cosmos as supervisor are in any case far greater than any hypothetical risk.**